TrezorHannes/vps-lnbits/README.md

 Keep the site open, we'll need it soon

-#### VPS: Webserver & SSL certificate
+#### VPS: SSL certificate
-Uvicorn is working fine, but a robust solution, which is able to do some caching and better log-management is nginx (engine-x).
-We'll also use certbot to manage our SSL certificate management, even though LNBits recommends [caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian).
+You want your secure https:// site to confirm to your visitor's browser that you're legit.
+For this, we will use Certbot to manage our SSL certificate management, even though LNBits recommends [caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian).
 Use your own preference, we'll walk through certbot here:
 ```
 $ sudo apt update
 $ sudo apt install nginx certbot